Refined radial basis function-generated finite difference analysis of non-Newtonian natural convection: Numerical solution procedure

 where we introduced $\delta_j$ as a local scaling factor that decouples the approximation from the choice of coordinate system.
 It is set to an arbitrary local measure of distance, e.g., the distance to the closest stencil node, and is of the utmost importance when using RBFs that use a scaling parameter.
 Finally, we get a local linear system $\vec{A} \vec{w}_i = \vec{b}$

 for each node with the solution yielding stencil weights $\vec{w}_i$.
-The right hand side vector $\vec{b}$ is formed by applying the linear operator $\L$ to the basis function and evaluating the result with an argument analogous to equation~\ref{eq:rbfScaling}.
+The right hand side vector $\vec{b}$ is formed by applying the linear operator $\L$ to the basis function and evaluating the result with an argument analogous to Eq.~\eqref{eq:rbfScaling}.
+We use polyharmonic splines (PHS) basis